abpframework/abp/docs/en/Module-Development-Basics.md

 Notice that `BlogService` is only an arbitrary selected type in the target assembly.
 It is just used to indicate the related assembly.
 You could use any type in the assembly.

 > WARNING: If you need to use the `AdditionalAssembly`, be sure that you don't design your system in a wrong way.
 With this example above, `BlogService` class' assembly should normally have its own module class and the `BlogModule` should depend on it using the `DependsOn` attribute.
-Do not use the `AdditionalAssembly` attribute when you can use the `DependsOn` attribute.
+Do not use the `AdditionalAssembly` attribute when you can already use the `DependsOn` attribute.

 ## Framework Modules vs Application Modules